Policy 850.90: Public Works Construction

 Bid Opening

-When sealed bids have been received, they shall be opened in public at a designated place and time, thereafter to be compiled and submitted to the board for award.
+When sealed bids have been received, they shall be opened in public at a designated place and time.
+The board’s designee shall thereafter compile and submit the bids to the board for award or, if authorized, approve the award.
 Any bid received by the board may not be withdrawn after the date and time set in the notice for opening of bids.
+A bid will not be considered if it is not submitted in a form that substantially complies with the form provided by the board, and/or the bid security, if required, is not enclosed.

 Failure to Execute Contract